franciscoafonso04/RCOM-Vault/REPORT.md

 A key focus was maintaining strict layer independence, where each layer fulfills its specific responsibilities without influencing the other.
 The Data Link layer managed communication protocols, error handling, framing, and byte stuffing, while the Application layer accessed these services without knowledge of their underlying processes.

-Through this approach, the project reinforced core concepts such as error detection, Stop-and-Wait, and byte stuffing.
+Through this approach, the project reinforced core concepts such as error detection, Stop & Wait, and byte stuffing.
 The separation of concerns between the Application and Data Link layers not only streamlined the protocol's design but also demonstrated the benefits of modular architecture, where one layer’s implementation details do not impact the other.

 The successful completion of this project provided valuable practical and theoretical experience in protocol design, deepening our understanding of data link protocols and layered communication systems.
 Despite challenges posed by remote collaboration, the project met all outlined objectives, contributing to great communication protocols, layer independence, and serial port interactions.

-# Appendix - Source Code